 Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.

-For those arranging their own flights our Leader plans to meet you in the hotel reception at 6 pm for the welcome meeting.
+Our Leader plans to meet us in the hotel reception at 6pm for the welcome meeting.
 There are no other activities planned today, so you are free to arrive in Belize City at any time.
-If you would like to receive a complimentary airport transfer today, you'll need to arrive into Belize's Philip S. W. Goldson International Airport (airport code BZE), which is 16km, around 20 minutes' drive from the hotel.
+If you would like an airport transfer today, you'll need to arrive into Belize's Philip S. W. Goldson International Airport (airport code BZE), which is 16km, around 20 minutes' drive from the hotel.
 Should you miss the welcome meeting, your Leader will inform you of any essential information as soon as you catch up.

 Golden Bay Hotel (or similar)

-Heading along the northern highway, we pick up those joining from London at the international airport, before continuing to the atmospheric Maya ruins of Altun Ha.
-Those joining from London may wish to change into walking shoes and other comfortable clothing, as well as having sun cream and insect repellent accessible, before departing from the airport.
-The pyramids and temples in this compact site are a great introduction to Belize's diverse cultural history - within less than one hour we will have journeyed from the Caribbean vibe of Belize City to the land of the ancient Maya.
+Leaving Belize City on the northern highway, we drive to the atmospheric Maya ruins of Altun Ha.
+The pyramids and temples in this compact site are a great introduction to Belize's diverse cultural history - within less than one hour we will have journeyed from the Caribbean vibes of Belize City to the land of the ancient Maya.
+Although Belize's array of Maya ruins are smaller than the more famous sites in Guatemala and Mexico, they have an incredible Indiana Jones-esque atmosphere that is utterly unique.
 Later in the afternoon we travel inland to the Crooked Tree Wildlife Sanctuary, an important wetland habitat.
 Settling down for two nights we enjoy the hospitality of our local hosts on the shores of the Crooked Tree Lagoon.
 Established in 1984, this maze of waterways and lagoons supports a wonderful variety of wetland species, perfect for our first close-up encounter with Belize's famed wildlife.

 Birds Eye View Lodge (or similar)